-National University of Singapore offers a 17-month MBA program offering specializations in 4 distinct areas (Finance, Marketing, Healthcare Management, or Strategy & Organization).
-If you are looking for an Asian-focused program with strong placement in the Consulting (21%), Finance (23%), or Technology (29%) industries in Singapore (50%), China (13%) or other Asia-Pacific countries, then NUS may be a great program for you.
-This is a small program of less than 100 students, but 93% of those students hail from over 30 countries outside of Singapore.
+National University of Singapore offers a 17-month MBA program offering specializations in 5 distinct areas (Finance, Marketing, Healthcare Management, Strategy & Organization, and the recently added Innovation & Entrepreneurship).
+If you are looking for an Asian-focused program with strong placement in the Technology (29%), Financial services (23%), and Consulting (21%) industries in Singapore (50%), China (13%) or other Asia-Pacific countries, then NUS may be a great program for you.
+This is a small program of fewer than 100 students, but 93% of those students hail from over 30 countries outside of Singapore.

 1. Please answer ONE of the following short essay prompts.
 (300 words)

-1. I am passionate about…
+a.
+I am passionate about…

-2. My greatest challenge has been…
+b.
+My greatest challenge has been…

-3. My biggest failure was ….
+c.
+My biggest failure was ….

 All three of these questions are opportunities to share an interesting experience from your life.
 Passion comes through with differentiating details (did you compete in 10Ks every weekend?
 Did you turn $500 in high school summer earnings into an investment portfolio worth thousands?).
 Challenges are overcome with drive, tenacity, and commitment.
 Failures are learning experiences and launch pads for subsequent successes.
-Share an example here that will help the Admission committee see your exceptionality come alive.
+Share an example here that will help the admission committee see your individuality come alive.

 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify the essay questions, instructions and deadlines.***